 Both Java Card and MULTOS can support the Java language.
-In both cases translates the source to Java class.
-For Java Card the classes are consistent and code.
-For MULTOS, the Swift J compiler from Swift Card translates to MEL code.
+In both cases a Java compiler translates the source to Java class.
+For Java Card the classes are converted to Java Card byte code.
+For MULTOS, the Swift J compiler from Swift Card translates the Java classes (or Basic, or Modula2) to MEL code.